On this page you can find information on cycle maintenance stations, promotions and the OU Cycling Club.

 Please follow the tabs on right hand side to find out more on cycling at the Open University.

-At Walton Hall campus a Cycle Maintenance Station has been installed outside the Security Lodge.
+At Walton Hall campus a Cycle Maintenance Station is available at the bus stops on St Michaels Drive.
 The station is not locked so you can access the tools when needed.

 The Open University actively encourages cycling.
 Estates promote a number of events during the year including:

 Estates liaise with the cycle officer at Milton Keynes Council, local cycle dealers and the local Police for bike security marking.

 There are also associations within the University that promote cycling like the OU Bicycle Users Group mailing list, and the OU Cycling Club that is affiliated to the OU Club.

 Cycling and cycle commuting are recognised as great fun and a good way to keep fit and healthy.
 In Milton Keynes there are miles of Redways that allow safe segregated routes to and from the University.
 Please visit Cycling in Milton Keynes to find out more on MK Council Redways.